 I create a custom conversion for that product to isolate it for optimization and tracking in Ads Manager.
 Note that I create my custom conversions for product purchases and registrations based on confirmation page (mainly because it’s easier and my website is set up to do it this way).

 I create a website custom audience for that purchase, but again I base it on the confirmation page URL.

-You may not be able to create your purchase custom conversions or website custom audiences based on URL if you don’t have a unique confirmation page for each product purchase.
+You may not be able to create your purchase custom conversions or A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience. based on URL if you don’t have a unique confirmation page for each product purchase.
 That’s where you’d instead base those on pixel events and parameters.